You have a choice:

 How to use a condom

-1. take the condom out of the packet, taking care not to tear it with jewelry or fingernails – do not open the package with your teeth
+1. take the condom out of the packet, taking care not to tear it with jewellery or fingernails – do not open the package with your teeth

 2. place the condom over the tip of the erect penis